locka99/cpp-to-rust-book/features_of_rust/multthreading.md

 # Multithreading

-Multithreading allows you to run parts of your programming concurrently.
-Every program has a *main* thread - i.e. the one your `main()` started from.
+Multithreading allows you to run parts of your programming concurrently, performing tasks in parallel.
+Every program has a *main* thread - i.e. the one your `main()` started from, in addition to which are any that you create.

+Examples of reasons to use threads:

+* Long running operations, e.g. zipping up a large file.
+* Activity that is blocking in nature, e.g. listening for connections on a socket
+* Processing data in parallel, e.g. physics, collision detection etc.
+* Asynchronous activities, e.g. timers, polling operations.

-In addition, if you use a graphical toolkit, or timers, or 3rd party libraries they might well spawn their own threads.
+In addition, if you use a graphical toolkit, or 3rd party libraries they may spawn their own threads that you do not know about.

 ## Thread safety